KyleJHarper/tyche/README.md

 Tyche - Example Project for an Adaptive Compressed-Cache Replacement Strategy (ACCRS)
 =====

-The tyche project (prefer to keep it lower case) is actually just an implementation of the currently-theoretical Adaptive Compressed-Cache Replacement Strategy (still in private development).
+The tyche project is actually just an implementation of the currently-theoretical Adaptive Compressed-Cache Replacement Strategy (still in private development).

 This will be open-source (as will the ACCRS theory) and free but I am still going to enforce the Apache 2.0 software license to it for now, as well as retain copyright on the theory.

 ====
 Latest Changelog Entries

+**[2015-11-12]**
+*The lists now support transferring buffers between them.
+If a buffer is too big for the raw list, the raw list will be swept to make room.
+Victimized buffers will be compressed and sent to the compressed list.
+If the compressed list cannot contain the victimized buffer, it'll be purged one generation at a time until they all fit.

 **[2015-11-03]**
 *A buffer can now compress/decompress its data element.
 A compression test function was created to help with regression testing.
 The compression method selected is lz4, largely due to it's extremely fast decompression speed.
 When compression occurs, the comp_length member (new) stores this for future use (lz4 doesn't technically need it, but we use it for safety).
 In addition, the comp_time member is updated to reflect the time (in ns) required.*